 Your policy should also stipulate when rewards are paid.
 Employees may want their reward as soon as a referral is hired.
 However, you’re better off making sure the referral meets your expectations.
 We recommend you pay referral bonuses only after a referral has been on the job for at least 90 days.

 Your team must understand the referral process and how it benefits them.
 If you don’t properly convey the program, it may not give you the results you seek.
-Whether you, HR, or individual managers roll out the new policy and process, you need to determine how you will communicate the initial plan and keep employees updated on referrals they have submitted.
+Whether you, HR, or individual managers roll out the new policy and process, you need to determine how you will communicate and promote the initial plan and keep employees updated on referrals they have submitted.

 - Show employees the benefits (gift cards, cash bonuses, or whatever you choose).